Introduction to Agile DevOps

 With DevOps comes automation, which enables to save costs of manual labor and makes the execution of repetitive tasks convenient by reducing errors.

-With effective communication and co-ordination facilitated by automated feedback and continual monitoring enables to shorten /synchronize the production and IT functions, enabling to bring in robust and effective service delivery.
+Effective communication and co-ordination facilitated by automated feedback and continual monitoring enable to shorten /synchronize the production and IT functions, enabling to bring in robust and effective service delivery.

 DevOps has bought in the integration of the operations and development teams, thus facilitating transparency and collaboration.
-Earlier, as there was no partnered working between both the teams, innovation was carried out in a secluded way.
+Earlier, as there was no partnership working between both teams, innovation was carried out in a secluded way.

 However, with time, interactive and collaborative working have replaced the redundant processes and introduced an advanced approach to bring in innovation.